thomasWeise/oa/difficulties/instanceSize/README.md

 So the idea would be that in case the exact algorithm can find the optimal solution within the computational budget, we take it.
 In case it fails, one or multiple metaheuristics running other CPUs may give us a good approximate solution.

-Alternatively, I could take a population-based metaheuristic like an Evolutionary Algorithm.
+Alternatively, I could take a population-based metaheuristic like an Evolutionary Algorithm and parallelize or distribute in&nbsp;[@CPG2000EPGATAP; @LA2011PGATARWA].
 Instead of executing $\nu$&nbsp;independent runs on $\nu$&nbsp;CPU cores, I could divide the offspring generation between the different cores.
 In other words, each core could create, map, and evaluate roughly $\lambda/\nu$&nbsp;offsprings.
 This would allow me to complete more generations of the algorithm within the same time frame.
 Later populations are more likely to find better solutions, but require more computational time to do so.
 By parallelizing them, I thus could utilize this power without needed to wait longer.
-Similar approaches can be applied to other population-based algorithms like, e.g., Ant Colony Optimization&nbsp;[@GOPBD2022AEACOFFHE].
+Similar approaches can be applied to other population-based algorithms such as Ant Colony Optimization&nbsp;[@GOPBD2022AEACOFFHE] and Differential Evolution&nbsp;[@TPPV2004PDE].
+We can also combine different metaheuristics, e.g., let different nodes or CPUs execute different algorithms and exchange candidate solutions among them&nbsp;[@WG2006DAAFFDMOSAATTGPOSN].

 However, there is a limit to the speed-up we can achieve with either parallelization or distribution.
 Amdahl's Law&nbsp;[@A1967VOTSPATALSCC], in particular with the refinements by Kalfa&nbsp;[@K1988B] shows that we can get at most a sub-linear speed-up.